Monclova: Economy

 The city accounts for the highest production of steel of Mexico and Latin America, hence its nickname "The Steel Capital".
 In 1942 the steel factory Altos Hornos de Mexico was founded, accelerating the industrial development of Monclova.

-Today Monclova has one of the highest commercial, industrial and financial developments, and it is currently one of the cities with the lowest poverty rates in Mexico.
+Monclova has one of the highest commercial, industrial and financial developments, and is one of the cities with the lowest poverty rates in Mexico.
 Its metropolitan area is among the 10 most competitive urban areas in the country, and it also has the highest labor productivity.